giddy11/Collabify/README.md

 4. **Authentication**: User registers and login with valid email (COMPLETED).
 5. **Peer-to-Peer Mentorship**: Assigns learners to mentor others for enhanced learning i.e the Follow up module functionality.
 6. **Collaboration Search - Matchmaking**: Enables searching for learners outside the location to collaborate on projects.
-7. **Learners Directory**: Enable Learners to view their director so as to interact with them (IN PROGRESS).
+7. **Learners Directory**: Enable Learners to view their directory so as to interact with them (IN PROGRESS).
 8. **Admin User Management**: Admins can create accounts for learners and assign roles (users and roles),  it displays the list of all users and their roles (IN PROGRESS).
 9. **Profile Page integration**: Functional Profile Page to be dynamic (IN PROGRESS).
 10. **Protected Routes**: Making the pages protected for unauthorized users.